santku123/Dell-EMC-Ansible-Modules-for-iDRAC/docs/Dell-EMC-OpenManage-Ansible-Modules.md

 ### 1.1 How OpenManage Ansible Modules work?

+OpenManage Ansible modules uses the iDRAC Redfish RESTful API, so they must be run locally on the Ansible Controller.

 OpenManage Ansible modules extensively uses the Server Configuration Profile (SCP) for most of the configuration management, deployment and update of PowerEdge Servers.
 Lifecycle Controller 2 version 1.4 and later adds support for SCP.
 A SCP contains all BIOS, iDRAC, Lifecycle Controller, Network amd Storage settings of a PowerEdge server and can be applied to multiple servers, enabling rapid, reliable and reproducible configuration.

 A SCP operation can be performed using any of the following methods:
-  * Export/Import to/from a remote network share via CIFS, NFS
+  * Export/Import SCP to/from a remote network share via CIFS, NFS
-  * Export/Import to/from a remote network share via HTTP, HTTPS (iDRAC firmware 3.00.00.00 and above)
+  * Export/Import SCP to/from a remote network share via HTTP, HTTPS (iDRAC firmware 3.00.00.00 and above)
-  * Export/Import to/from via local file streaming (iDRAC firmware 3.00.00.00 and above)

-:warning: **NOTE**: This BETA release of OpenManage Ansible Module supports only the first option listed above for SCP operations i.e. export/import to/from a remote network share via CIFS or NFS.
-Future releases will support all the options for SCP operations.
+  * Export/Import SCP to/from a local path by sending the content of the SCP file within the HTTP/S messages itself (supported on 14G PowerEdge Servers running iDRAC firmware version >=3.00.00.00 and on 12G/13G servers running iDRAC firmware version >= 2.50.50.50)

+OpenManage Ansible Modules currently support import/export from a remote network share as well as from a local path.
+Since these modules are executed locally on the Ansible Controller, it is recommended to use the local path.
+However, if you want to use the network file share then please see the following section on setting up local mount point.

 #### Setting up a local mount point for a remote network share